Asana and monday.com are some of the most popular project management tools currently available.

 Table of Contents

-Here’s an overview of Asana’s and monday.com’s main features:
+Here’s a side-by-side overview of the apps’ main features:

 Paid plans start from $10.99 per user per month

 Paid plans start from $8 per user per month